 Ref.
 Question Policy Principles C1 Are premises secure against arson by outsiders?
-(Please state how) Answe er Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
-Traditional key entry from the outside at the block entrance.
+(Please state how) Answe r Finding/Observation Yes The assessor considers the area to be a normal risk in respect of arson.
+Fob entry from the outside at main entrance.
 Ref.
 Question Policy Principles C2 Are bins secured or fire loading stored in a suitable location?
 (Please state bin type, location, if and how it is secured) Blocks of flats that have issues with the storage of bins are waiting bin storage areas.
 A three year plan is in place to build bin storage areas for all flats with issues.
-Answer Finding/Observation Yes Residents are provided with domestic sized wheelie bins.
-These were a reasonable distance away based upon the constraints posed by the size of the front garden.
+Answer Finding/Observation Yes There were domestic sized wheelie bin provided that were an appropriate distance away from the premises.